BioOlympiad Initiative USA–China · operated by ASDAN 中文站 · Contact

 Biology Students Must Read: One Month Left to Register for USABO 2026 – New Topics and Preparation Strategy Explained

-Starting in 2025, the official name of the competition in China was changed to BIO-USACN, while the competition in the United States continues to be known as USABO (USA Biology Olympiad).
+In China, the competition is known as BIOUS (BioOlympiad Initiative USA-China), administered by ASDAN, while the competition in the United States continues to be known as USABO (USA Biology Olympiad).

-Two major topics have been introduced to the 2026 competition syllabus:
+Two major topics were introduced to the 2026 competition syllabus and remain in scope for 2027:

 Neuroscience (Major Addition)